 Throughout the year, Childcan’s social support includes fun-filled family events and activities, including:

 · Annual day trip to Canada’s Wonderland for the entire family

 · Annual Christmas parties in London and Windsor

-Registration is now closed for the 2017 Childcan Family Trip to Canada’s Wonderland, taking place on Friday, July 14.
+Registration is now OPEN for the 2018 Childcan Family Trip to Canada’s Wonderland, taking place on Friday, July 13.